dilmaheu/dilmahtea.me/docs/basics/best-practices.md

 ## 17. Always use import aliases

-Always use import aliases to import components, styles, utilities or any other files.
+Always use import aliases to import components, styles, utilities, or any other files.
 It helps to keep the imports organized and makes them easier to manage.

 ```astro
 ---